marousiss/readme-generator/README.md

 <a name='contributing'></a>
 ## Contributing

-For suggestions please fork the repo and create a pull request.
+For Suggestions please fork the repo and create a pull request.

 <a name='license'></a>
 ## License